Snap misses quarterly revenue estimates, shares sink

-(Reuters) - Snap Inc (SNAP.N) missed Wall Street estimates for fourth quarter revenue on Tuesday, hurt by a shorter holiday season, sending its shares down 12%.
+(Reuters) - Snap Inc (SNAP.N) missed Wall Street estimates for fourth quarter revenue on Tuesday as it faced tough competition from digital advertising giants Google and Facebook, sending its shares down 12%.

 Snap, which owns the popular photo messaging app Snapchat, had earlier warned its peak advertising demand period, which runs between the Black Friday and December holidays, had one fewer week.